TedAlden/antique-web-app/README.md

 9. Run the application using Flask on port `5000`.
 You can change the port if necessary.

-    ```
+    ```bash
     flask run --port 5000
     ```

 10. Visit the website via the address output in the terminal when running the application.
 This will probably be `127.0.0.1:5000`.

-## Security features
+## Features

 The goal of this coursework project was to deliver only a 'minimum-viable product' for an antique dealer.
-The focus was instead on the security features of the web application, as detailed below.
+The focus was instead on vulnerability protection and the security features of the web application, as detailed below.

+### The minimum viable product

+- 'Login' and 'Register' account pages.
+- 'Request an evaluation' page to submit a request with an image and description.
+- 'View evaluations' page to see a user's own requests for evaluations.
+- 'View all evaluations' page to see all users requests, only viewable to admins.

-### Password security
+### Security features

-- "Strong" passwords required
+- "Strong" passwords required at registration.
-- Passwords are hashed in the database
+- Passwords are hashed and salted before being stored in the database.
-- Salted password hashes
-- Password recovery feature

-### Authentication

-- User account management (Register, login, change password or email, delete account)
+- Passwords can be reset via email if forgotten.
+- Users can delete their account and their associated evaluations.
-- Email verification required for registration
+- Email verification required for completing account registration.
-- 2 factor authentication via Google Authenticator
+- Two-factor authentication via Google Authenticator can be enabled for login.
-- Security questions
+- Security questions can be enabled for login.
-- Captchas
+- Google ReCaptcha required for login.

 ### Vulnerability protection

-- SQL injection
+- SQL injection prevented via SQLite parameterised queries.
-- XSS
+- XSS prevented using the Jinja2 template engine.
-- CSRF
+- CSRF prevented using CSRF tokens from Flask-WTF.
-- File upload
+- File upload vulnerabilities are prevented by sanitising filenames and whitelisting only image formats.
-- Brute force attack (Limited number of login attempts)
+- Brute force attacks prevented by limiting number of login attempts before locking a user account, at which point, the account must be re-activated via email.
-- Botnet attack (Captcha required for login or signup)
+- Botnet attacks prevented by requiring a successful ReCaptcha submission for login.
-- Dictionary attack (strong passwords are required)
+- Dictionary attack prevented by requiring strong passwords at registration.
-- Rainbow table attack (Passwords are salted)
+- Rainbow table attack prevented by salting the password hashes in the database.

+### Future work

+- Evaluation images should not be served by an unauthenticated API route.
+- Users should be able to change their email in case it becomes comprimised.
+- Passwords could be checked against lists of popular or pwned credentials.